 If you are having issues with 3.5.5 and want to downgrade to 3.1.0 for whatever reason, OnePlus provides you with the steps to do it.

-OnePlus has now begun rolling out Oxygen OS 3.0.2, based on Android 6.0.1 Marshmallow, to users.
-The update began to hit devices on June 5, and OnePlus hopes to have it fully deployed within 48 hours.
+In June 2016, OnePlus previously rolled Oxygen OS 3.0.2, based on Android 6.0.1 Marshmallow, to users.
+The update began to hit devices on June 5, and OnePlus hoped to have it fully deployed within 48 hours.

 Previously. a user had reached out to Android Police with a set of screenshots showing their OnePlus 2 running OxygenOS 3.0 based on Android Marshmallow, suggesting that a soak test of the update was underway.
 The images show not only the new OS version number but also some changes that OnePlus has made to its own operating system.
 These changes include new wallpaper, an alert slider and more customization options for the home screen.

 OnePlus announced the OxygenOS 2.2.0 rollout on December 21.
 It's an incremental deployment, so it may take some time to arrive on your device, but rest assured it's on its way.